 Typically, both male and female mosquitoes feed on plant nectar.
 The plant sugars provide energy for the mosquito.
 After the male mates with the female mosquito, eggs will begin to grow in her abdomen.
 For most species, it is crucial she take a "blood meal" from an animal.
 The protein from the blood causes the eggs to develop properly.

+Mosquito management is a multi-disciplinary subject that combines the art of understanding mosquito behavior with the science of knowing how to locate and control mosquito populations.
 The Lake County Mosquito Management Section manages mosquitoes and other biting arthropods of public health importance in order to reduce the risk of arboviral disease transmission and to ensure a reasonable quality of life for all residents and visitors of Lake County.

 Adult Mosquito Surveillance